-A torn screen can be a pain, especially because it can let bugs, debris, and dirt that would otherwise be kept out into your home.
+A torn screen can be a pain, especially because it can no longer keep out the bugs, debris, and dirt from inside your home.
 However, there’s no need to purchase an entirely new screen and frame because the screen netting itself can simply be replaced.
 Replacing a small patch in a screen takes almost as much time as replacing the entire thing, and with just a few tools and some new screening, the old screen can be removed from the frame and a new one can be put in.
 Then you can simply replace the screen in the window or door, where it will appear perfect and new.

 Step 1 - Remove the Screen